Introduction

 Save your changes.

-• Under User Settings, choose a name for your device, e.g. Home, Jane, Dad, Cabin, or Smith Relay Station.
+Enter a name for your device in the Long Name field, e.g. Home, Jane, Dad, Cabin, or Smith Relay Station.

 This name will appear to others on your channel.